poaq/onehand/readme.md

 To start run:

-php artisan game:start {amount}
+php artisan game:start

-in amount you should provide int < 1
+next answer on question with int

+1 = 1 euro
+1 = 100 cents

+Project isnt build on matrix and state pattern.